AhmedAbdelaal2001/Food-Order-Parsing/README.md

 ## Preparing the Dataset

 Before starting, download the dataset from the project drive and place it in a directory called `dataset` at the root of the project.
-The `dataset` folder is included in the `.gitignore` file to prevent it from being pushed to the repository.
+The `dataset` folder is included in the `.gitignore` file to prevent it from being pushed to the repository; do not change that.

 ---